ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFoldersApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new FoldersApi(httpClient, config, httpClientHandler);
-            var folderId = 9846;  // int | The folder ID of the request.
+            var folderId = 9846;  // int | The folder ID.
             var userIdOrGroupId = 75a5f745-f697-4418-b38d-0fe0d277e258;  // Guid? | The user or group ID. (optional)
             var filterType = new FilterType?(); // FilterType? | The filter type. (optional) var roomId = 9846;  // int? | The room ID. (optional)
-            var excludeSubject = true;  // bool? | Specifies whether to exclude search by user or group ID. (optional) var applyFilterOption = new ApplyFilterOption?(); // ApplyFilterOption? | Specifies whether to return only files, only folders or all elements from the specified folder. (optional) var extension = .txt;  // string? | Specifies whether to search for the specific file extension. (optional) var searchArea = new SearchArea?(); // SearchArea? | The search area. (optional) var formsItemKey = some text;  // string? | The forms item key. (optional) var formsItemType = some text;  // string? | The forms item type. (optional) var count = 1234;  // int? | The maximum number of items to retrieve in the request. (optional) var startIndex = 1234;  // int? | The zero-based index of the first item to retrieve in a paginated request. (optional) var sortBy = some text;  // string? | Specifies the property used for sorting the folder request results. (optional) var sortOrder = new SortOrder?(); // SortOrder? | The order in which the results are sorted. (optional) var filterValue = some text;  // string? | The text value used as a filter parameter for folder content queries. (optional) var location = new Location?(); // Location? | Represents the location context of the request, specifying the area  where the operation is performed, such as a room, documents, or a link. (optional)
+            var excludeSubject = true;  // bool? | Specifies whether to exclude search by user or group ID. (optional) var applyFilterOption = new ApplyFilterOption?(); // ApplyFilterOption? | Specifies whether to return only files, only folders, or all elements from the specified folder. (optional) var extension = .txt;  // string? | Specifies whether to search for the specific file extension. (optional) var searchArea = new SearchArea?(); // SearchArea? | The search area. (optional) var formsItemKey = some text;  // string? | The forms item key. (optional) var formsItemType = some text;  // string? | The forms item type. (optional) var count = 1234;  // int? | The maximum number of items to retrieve in the request. (optional) var startIndex = 1234;  // int? | The zero-based index of the first item to retrieve in a paginated request. (optional) var sortBy = some text;  // string? | The property used for sorting the folder request results. (optional) var sortOrder = new SortOrder?(); // SortOrder? | The order in which the results are sorted. (optional) var filterValue = some text;  // string? | The text value used as a filter parameter for folder content queries. (optional) var location = new Location?(); // Location? | The location context of the request, specifying the area  where the operation is performed, such as a room, documents, or a link. (optional)

             try
             {